SpaceArchitecture/IWAR-2-Reshade/README.md

 # IWAR-2-Reshade

-THIS VERSION IS NOW OUTDATED, I WILL MAITAIN IT BUT I ADVISE YOU TO GO THERE AND DOWNLAOD MY LATEST MOD : https://i-war2.com/downloads/category/65-graphical-enhancements
+THIS VERSION IS NOW OUTDATED, I WILL MAITAIN IT BUT I ADVISE YOU TO GO THERE AND DOWNLAOD MY LATEST MOD, BETTER GRAPHICS : https://i-war2.com/downloads/category/65-graphical-enhancements

 By Alakelele
 Experimented on the GOG version